 Sorption Overview Series #1

-Sorption properties are an essential tool in determining a variety of key performance factors across a range of industries, proving vital to research and development of advanced industrial solutions.
+Sorption properties are essential for determining key performance factors across a range of industries and play a vital role in the research and development of advanced industrial solutions.

-In this new blog series, we will explore and compare the varied techniques material scientists around the world employ to measure the sorption of vapors and gases in different solids.
-Come with us as we delve into comparable methods, and evaluate the strengths and weaknesses of each.
+In this new blog series, we explore and compare the various techniques material scientists use to measure the sorption of vapors and gases in different solids.
+Join us as we dive into these methods and evaluate the strengths and limitations of each.

-In the first of the series, we give an introduction to sorption techniques as a solid grounding for our overview of advanced gas and vapor sorption techniques.
+In the first article of the series, we introduce the fundamentals of sorption techniques to provide a solid foundation for our overview of advanced gas and vapor sorption methods.

 |